Kesar098/Higher-Dimensional-Steiner-Tree-Algorithm/README.md

 # Usage
 MAIN.jl is the file which the script can be run from.
 Number of Terminals N, Dimension D and tolerance tol must be set before each new run in the global const field below.
 Input must be a vector of vectors where all values are Float64.

 The first run with a new N, D or tol will be slower than any subsequent runs.
-Changing the position of Input terminals does not effect the running time of the algorithm.
+Changing the position of Input terminals does not affect the running time of the algorithm.

 Plotting only works for terminal sets of dimension 2 and 3.

       plot = [true | false]

-The figures folder contains example plots for Tetrahedron, Octahedron, Cube, Icosahedron terminal sets
+The figures folder contains example plots for Tetrahedron, Octahedron, Cube, Icosahedron terminal sets.